Not long ago, Mitch Wasterlain asked and answered a question many physicians will ask. Is a second home a good real estate investment?

 How did we end up with a cabin?

-A few months after that conversation, I saw a sign.
+A few months after that conversation with my parents, I saw a sign.
 Not one of those profound revelations that result in a new vision of how to live our lives.
 This was a plastic sign.
 On a wooden stick.
 It said “Auction.”

-While we had expressed little interest in a second home, this place was within ten miles of our home, on a picturesque recreational lake, with a bike path running right to and through the property.
-We could boat, bike, jog, or drive to this place.
+While we had expressed little interest in a second home, this place was within ten miles of our primary home, on a picturesque recreational lake, with a bike path running right to and through the property.
+We could boat, bike (I like to bike), jog, or drive to this place.
 The cabins were in pretty rough shape, but we had recently built our home, so we knew go dependable tradesman who could do the work that would need to be done.

 My attitude towards owning a second home shifted when it appeared I might be able to score a really good deal.
 This frugal physician loves a good deal.